 If the state can prove that you were operating a vehicle with invalid registration, the penalties can be quite severe.
 In most cases, it is treated as a Class A misdemeanor, the most serious offense in Illinois before a felony.
 This means the judge can impose a sentence of up to one year in jail or a fine of up to $2,500, or both.

 There are other instances in which the penalty can be less, but in every case in which a person is accused of driving with a canceled, suspended, or revoked registration, the consequences are serious.
-Because the penalties are so severe, it is important that anyone accused of driving on a suspended, canceled, or revoked license get the best legal defense available.
+Because the penalties are so severe, it is important that anyone accused of driving on a suspended, canceled, or revoked license get the best legal defense available by hiring a Chicago traffic lawyer.
 If you are accused of violating this or other traffic related laws, contact the lawyers at Driver Defense Team.
 We will help you understand what your options are, and defend you against the state and its accusations.